beehive-lab/TornadoVM/README.md

 <img align="left" width="250" height="250" src="etc/tornadoVM_Logo.jpg">

 TornadoVM is a plug-in to OpenJDK and GraalVM that allows programmers to automatically run Java programs on heterogeneous hardware.
-TornadoVM currently targets OpenCL, PTX and SPIR-V compatible devices and it runs on multi-core CPUs, dedicated GPUs (Intel, NVIDIA, AMD), integrated GPUs (Intel HD Graphics and ARM Mali), and FPGAs (Intel and Xilinx).
+TornadoVM targets OpenCL, PTX and SPIR-V compatible devices which include on multi-core CPUs, dedicated GPUs (Intel, NVIDIA, AMD), integrated GPUs (Intel HD Graphics and ARM Mali), and FPGAs (Intel and Xilinx).

-TornadoVM currently has three backends that generate OpenCL C, NVIDIA CUDA PTX, and SPIR-V binary.
+TornadoVM has three backends that generate OpenCL C, NVIDIA CUDA PTX assembly, and SPIR-V binary.
 Developers can chose which backends to install and run.

 ----------------------